-A rapid PCR test for RSV, Flu A and Flu B is performed in house.
+A combined rapid PCR test for RSV, Flu A, Flu B and SARs-CoV-2 is performed in house.

 An extended virus panel is available in selected cases.
 Please discuss with Consultant Microbiologist before sending samples.

 24. SARs-CoV-2 PCR